7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Flushing any of these items can result in blockages in drains or damaged pipes within your plumbing system.
-This will come at unimaginable expense to you.
+- Doing this can result in blocked drains or damaged sewer pipelines inside your home’s plumbing system which comes at an unimaginable cost to you.

-- Adelaide Blocked Drains Plumbing offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining.
+- Adelaide Blocked Drains Plumbing offers unblocking blocked drains and drain clearing services, CCTV drain inspection, and pipe relining.

-There are 7 household things that you should never flush into the toilet.
+Seven household objects that you shouldn’t flush in the toilet.

 1. Baby wipes